global-input/global-input-node/README.md

 # Global Input App WebSocket Server
-This is a WebSocket server responsible for relaying encrypted messages between devices.
-Because the Mobile Integration Platform, which is powered by [Global Input App](https://globalinput.co.uk/), secures data using end-to-end encryption at the device-to-device level, the WebSocket server can run on an unsecured infrastructure.
+This is a WebSocket server that is used by [Global Input App](https://globalinput.co.uk/) and the client applications to communicate with each other.
+Sine messages are secured using the end-to-end encryption, WebSocket servers  can be installed on unsecured environments.
+Web applications can also use the WebSocket server to implement live streaming using WebRTC.
+This WebSocket server use the API Key to  identify/authenticate incoming requests and is able to distribute them to multiple nodes to manage scalability without any additional service/components.

 ### Download
 Download the application source code: